ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ### Ajax

 Alfresco provides a CoreXhr module, which enables us to do Ajax calls.
 This module is fairly easy to use.
 We simply define `alfresco/core/CoreXhr` as a dependency and extend it, and then we can call `this.serviceXhr` to do GET/POST/PUT/DELETE operations against Alfresco.
-The serviceXhr method takes an object of parameters with parameters like, URL, method (GET/POST etc), and callback methods for success/failure.
+The serviceXhr method takes an object of parameters with parameters like URL, method (GET/POST etc), and callback methods for success/failure.

 Here is an example on how to use the `CoreXhr` module: